PoliTo-Rocket-Team/ground-station/readme.md

 ## Contribute

-This application uses Qt 6.4.3 and the additional library QtCharts (which must be intsllaed from the Qt Maintenance tool).
+This application uses Qt 6.4.3 and the additional library QtCharts (which must be installed from the Qt Maintenance tool).
 To set up the environement do the following:

  1. Clone the repository
  2. Qt Creator > File > Open File or Project